 - result: the output of the function.
 The value of which represents the utility level achieved, i.e. the satisfaction of the current fulfilment based on the acceptability of potential solutions defined by the consumer.

 MnS producer(s) can use Intent Utility Function information to assess the acceptability of potential solutions, in addition to information such as resource availability and performance targets.
 Utility functions may be defined by the consumer and provided as part of the intent itself, i.e. the function is defined as part of the intent.
-A MnS consumer may also specify that an existing (i.e. predefined) utility function is used.
+A MnS consumer may also specify that an existing (i.e. predefined) utility function is used for one or multiple intent(s).
 Predefined utility functions may be vendor specified (e.g. system pre-installed) and/or specified by the MnS consumer.

 A single intent may contain multiple intent expectations each having its own utility function.
 In such cases, aggregation of these utility functions can be used to represent the overall utility of the intent.
 Normalization may also be needed when dealig with Utility Functions expressed in different scales (e.g., latency in milliseconds, throughput in Mbps, energy consumption in Joules).